Rookout/rookout-training/setup.md

 ## Create a GitHub Account

 Sign up for a GitHub account at the link above.
-No special configuration is required.
+You should also have git installed locally on your workstation as you'll be interacting with your GitHub repository from the command line.

 ## Download and Install Docker Desktop